newtechautomotiveservices/SSO-Bridge-Package/README.md

 # SSO Bridge (Laravel 5 Package)
-SSOBridge is a package to implement our SSO Authentication into **Laravel 5**.
+SSOBridge is a package to implement our SSO Authentication into **Laravel 6**.
 This package works best if you are using a laravel project stripped of laravel user authentication ( How to do that is detailed below ).

 ## Installation
 ##### Stripping Laravel User Authentication while Maintaining API Authorization
-We are going to strip any remenents of the default Laravel Authentication while still being able to use the `auth:api` middleware.
+We are going to strip all of the default Laravel Authentication while still being able to use the `auth:api` middleware.
 1) First you want to run the following commands:
 ```shell
 rm -rf app/Http/Controllers/Auth